MetaSys-LISBP/IsoCor/doc/faq.rst

 Can I perform correction in case of missing values?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Mass fractions cannot be corrected in case of missing measurement(s).
-For instance, in a C\ :sub:`2`\  compound for which M\ :sub:`2`\  is not measured, one cannot estimate the contribution of the corresponding isotopologue – through (im)purity of the isotopic tracer – to M\ :sub:`1`\  or M\ :sub:`0`\ .
+Mass fractions cannot be corrected by IsoCor in case of missing measurement(s).

+For instance, in a C\ :sub:`2`\  compound for which M\ :sub:`2`\  is not measured, one cannot estimate the contribution of the corresponding isotopologue – through (im)purity of the isotopic tracer – to M\ :sub:`1`\
+or M\ :sub:`0`\ .
 Hence, these mass fractions cannot be corrected for purity.
-As another example, in a C\ :sub:`3`\  compound for which M\ :sub:`2`\  is not measured, one cannot estimate its contribution – through natural abundance – to M\ :sub:`3`\.
+As another example, in a C\ :sub:`3`\
+compound for which M\ :sub:`2`\  is not measured, one cannot estimate its contribution – through natural abundance – to M\ :sub:`3`\.
 Here again, these mass fractions cannot be corrected for natural abundance of isotopes.

-To avoid correction errors and misinterpretation of the correction results, we have prefered to not allow correction to be applied in case of missing values.
+To avoid misinterpretation of partial correction results, we have prefered to not allow correction to be applied in case of missing values.